dstavy/Weather_App/README.md

 <!-- USAGE EXAMPLES -->
 ## Usage

-Enter a name of a city, press the Find Weater button.
+Enter a name of a city, press the "Find Weater" button.
 A card withe the current weater in the selcted city wil apear beolw.
 In case of error, an error message will be diplayed instead.
 _For more examples.

 <p align="right">(<a href="#readme-top">back to top</a>)</p>